 The multi-band roof antenna may be used for radio, navigation, and other communication systems, depending on the equipped options.
 To ensure clear reception, keep the antenna clear of obstructions, such as snow and ice.
-If the vehicle has a sunroof, and it is open, or a roof loaded with cargo, reception may be affected.

-Audio Players
+Reception can be affected by an open sunroof or roof-mounted cargo.

-Avoiding Untrusted Media Devices
+Audio Players Avoiding Untrusted Media Devices